-Bryan A. Banks is an Assistant Professor of History at SUNY Adirondack.
+Bryan A. Banks is an Assistant Professor of History at Columbus State University.
 His primary research and teaching interests are in French history, the Enlightenment, the Age of Revolutions, refugee studies, and religion.
 He earned his PhD in 2014 from Florida State University, where he was a fellow in the Institute on the French Revolution and Napoleon.

 He has presented his research at the American Historical Association, the American Society for Church History, French Historical Studies, the Western Society for French History, the Consortium on the Revolutionary Era, and many others.